FPC5719/Hexdim/README.md

 | SHR  | R1 = R1 >> 1 (Overflow)             | 11  | R1  | 11  | 10  |
 | SEND | R1 = R1                             | 11  | R1  | 11  | 11  |

+The instructions fall into 4 categories (or `Section`s in the source code), indecated by bit[7-6].

+- `00`: Branch
+- `01`: Memory
+- `10`: Immediate value
+- `11`: Arithmetic

+### Pipeline structure

+Hexdim is a staged CPU with `fetch`, `decode` and `execute`.

+The behavior of each instruction in every section is implemented under the typeclass `Section`.

+- `fetch`: A universal implementation for all sections.
+- `decode`: Each section should implement `decoder` and `onDecode`.
+In this stage, register access is provided.
+- `execute`: Each section should implement `onExecute`, which has a result for writing back to registers.

+The pipeline is assembled in `Pipeline` where the three stages are defined, and automatically handles all data forwards.
+The result is a monadic pipeline `pipeM` that has an underlying RWST monad.